-Salmonberries range from tart to not too sweet and when you toss a bunch of them together they look like “a party in a bowl” as my friend Cathy Grossman aptly put it.
+Salmonberries range from tart to not too sweet and when you toss a bunch of them together they look like “a party in a bowl” as my friend Cathy aptly puts it.

 By the way, Cathy dropped by Pie Cottage for a visit from DC last week.
 We met when she came to write about Pie Camp for USA Today in July of last year.
 It had been nearly a year since she had been to my little abode and she got to see first hand all the lovely changes.
 While we chatted and caught up on what has been happening in our lives, she sat on the stool at my pie making counter and watched me put together the berry pie.

 I made the dough gluten-free so I could enjoy it with her.
 It was the star of the evening after a simple supper of spiced lentil soup.
 In the morning, we just about finished it off for breakfast with strong coffee.

 Salmonberries or not, use what is available to you.
 I hope you will enjoy it!

 P.S.
 I’ll be out and about later in the summer and into the fall.
 You can catch me at the International Food Blogger Conference (IFBC) in Seattle, September 20-22.
 If you are going to be there, be sure to let me know.
 I’d love to say hello!

 And I’ll be in Montana at The Resort at Paws Up, October 11-14 teaching the Art of the Pie at the Upper Crust Pie Camp.